Combining Inductive and Deductive Reasoning for Query Answering over Incomplete Knowledge Graphs: Evaluation

+We generate three different test sets for verifying the ability of the query answering model to perform inductive reasoning, deductive reasoning and their combination.
+More formally,

-\paragraph{Evaluation procedure.} For each model trained with different strategies from above, we measured its performance by standard metrics HITS at $K$ (HIT@$K$) and Mean Reciprocal Rank (MRR).
-We use such evaluation metrics for: \begin{compactitem} \item[\bf A.] Evaluating the inductive reasoning ability: Is the model able to predict missing answers to queries over the original graph (which accounts for the standard test case)? \item[\bf B.] Evaluating the deductive reasoning ability: Is the model able to predict answers that can be inferred from the known triples using ontology axioms? \item[\bf C.] The combination of settings A and B: Is the model able to predict answers that are inferred from known and missing triples predicted by the model using ontology axioms? \end{compactitem}
+\begin{itemize} \item \textbf{Inductive case (I)}.
+Is the model able to predict missing answers to queries over the complete, but not observable KG $\Gmc^i$? (accounts for the standard test case) \item \textbf{Deductive case (D)}.
+Is the model able to predict answers that can be inferred from the known triples in $\Gmc_{\mi{train}}$ using ontology? \item \textbf{Inductive + Deductive case (I+D)}.
+Is the model able to predict missing answers inferred from the complete but not observable KG $\Gmc^i$ using axioms in $\Omc$? \end{itemize}